-Most of foreigners traveling to Nepal need visa.
-If you aren’t a citizen from one of the following countries – Nigeria, Swaziland, Liberia, Palestine, Ghana, Cameroon, Ethiopia, Afganistan, Zimbabwe, Somalia, Iraq, Syria – then you can obtain Nepalese visa on arrival in Nepal.
+Most of the foreigners traveling to Nepal need visa.
+If you aren’t a citizen from one of the following countries – Nigeria, Swaziland, Liberia, Palestine, Ghana, Cameroon, Ethiopia, Afghanistan, Zimbabwe, Somalia, Iraq, Syria – then you can obtain Nepalese visa on arrival in Nepal.

 It is possible to extend Nepalese tourist visa for a maximum period of 150 days.
 This maximum is calculated for one calendar year.
 That means, if you have been in Nepal since July and until the end of year (5 months), then you can get new tourist visa for up to 150 days again starting from January 1.

-It is possible to obtain Nepalese visa on arrival at 9 entry points – TIA (Kathmandu), Kakarvitta (Jhapa), Birganj (Parsa), Kodari (Sindhupalchowk), Belahia (Bhairahawa), Jamunaha (Nepalgunj), Mohana (Dhangadhi), Gaddachauki (Mahendranagar), Rashuwagadi (Rashuwa).
+It is possible to obtain Nepal visa on arrival at 9 entry points – TIA (Kathmandu), Kakarvitta (Jhapa), Birganj (Parsa), Kodari (Sindhupalchowk), Belahia (Bhairahawa), Jamunaha (Nepalgunj), Mohana (Dhangadhi), Gaddachauki (Mahendranagar), Rashuwagadi (Rashuwa).

 Kathmandu International airport is one of the smallest airports, where we have ever been.
 Getting out of the plane we instantly notice, that here it doesn’t look the same like at other airports in capital cities of countries where we have been so far.
 Entering the airport we know it for sure.
 It’s very ordinary-looking airport, more like a bus or train station.